JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tips/rename-file/index.md

 leadin: |
     *Rename files with peace of mind.*

-    Changed your name about what you named a file but terrified of all the places it might be used?
+    Changed your mind about what you named a file but terrified of all the places it might be used?
 You might not remember, but the IDE does.
     Let the Rename Refactoring do the work, safely and quickly.